-Graduate Departmental Requirements: Fine Arts M.F.A.
-(Fall only), Brooklyn campus
+Graduate Departmental Requirements: Fine Arts MFA (Fall only), Brooklyn campus

-The department prefers image file types rather than PDFs.
+The department prefers individual image files rather than PDF presentations.
 The Graduate Admissions Committee is looking for work that shows the artist’s conceptual and aesthetic direction as well as the potential for successful growth over the two years of the program.
 Candidates whose applications are completed and submitted by the January 5 deadline will be given priority consideration for merit scholarships.
-A TOEFL of 79 (internet and home test), TOEFL ITP Plus for China of 550, IELTS of 6.5, or PTE of 53 is required for international students.
+A TOEFL of 79 (internet and home test), TOEFL ITP Plus for China of 550, IELTS of 6.5, Cambridge English score of 176, or PTE of 53 is required for international applicants.